RFK Jr. says autism 'destroys' families. Here's what those families want you to know

 Life with autism can be a daily struggle

-While announcing plans to study the causes of autism, Kennedy described a grim life for those who have to cope with it.
+While announcing plans to study the causes of autism, Kennedy described a grim life for those who cope with it.

-For Kelly Van Den Berghe, Kennedy’s comments reflect a painful reality for the son she loves.
+For Kelly Van Den Berghe, Kennedy’s comments reflect a painful reality for her son.
 The Massachusetts mom of five has an 18-year-old son, Daniel, who has profound autism.

 “My child, I do truly believe, that if he were able to tell us, he would not want autism because this has not affected him in a positive way,” Van Den Berghe said.
 “So, for me, having someone finally recognize my son and his population is amazing.”